Why is ZooLights pricing different for different nights?

 When is the best time of day to visit ZooLights?

 ZooLights is very popular during the first portion of the evening, from 5 to 7 p.m.
 Guests who want to avoid the crowds may want to visit after 7 or 7:30 p.m.

 The train lines tend to be longest from 6 to 7 p.m.
 The train will continue running until the line is gone, so experiencing the walkthrough portion (95 percent of ZooLights) first may result in a better overall experience at ZooLights!

 What's the least busy time to visit ZooLights?

 ZooLights is busiest at the beginning of the evening, and crowds tend to thin out after 7:30 p.m.
 The least busy nights are weekdays during the first few weeks of ZooLights.

 How long is the train ride and how much does it cost?

-Train rides last 6-8 minutes.
-The ride includes lights not visible from the walking paths, but 95 percent of the displays are only visible on the walk-through experience.
+Train rides last six minutes.
+The ride includes lights not visible from the walking paths, but 95 percent of the displays are only visible on the walkthrough experience.
 Trains begin running at 4:45 p.m.
-Tickets are $3.50 for members and $4 for all others.
+ZooLights train tickets are $5, and $4.50 for members.
+You can purchase your train ticket here.

 When is the best time to ride the train?

 Train lines tend to be longest from 6 to 7 p.m.
-To reduce wait time, the zoo is selling train rides in 15-minute increments.
-Visitors are encouraged to schedule their rides early by purchasing online here.
+To reduce wait time, the zoo sells train rides in 15-minute increments.
+Visitors are encouraged to schedule their rides early by buying tickets online here.
 Please factor in travel time and parking when choosing your timed ticket.
-Parking lots often fill early in the evening, so riding MAX is the best way to guarantee you make it to ZooLights.
-Plan your MAX trip with TriMet's trip planner.

 What if I miss the time I selected for my train ride?